-Information security professionals invariably spend most of their time and resources developing measures to prevent crooks breaking into their systems, but did you know that the majority of data breaches are caused by an employee misplacing, stealing or being tricked into handing over sensitive information?
+Information security professionals spend much of their time developing ways to prevent cyber attacks, but did you know that the majority of data breaches are caused by an employee misplacing, stealing or being tricked into handing over sensitive information?

-These kinds of incidents thrive because organisations don’t place enough emphasis on security awareness programmes, which reduce the risk of human error and malicious insiders.
+These kinds of incidents are so prominent because organisations don’t place enough emphasis on security awareness programmes, which reduce the risk of human error and malicious insiders.

 You don’t need to delve into specifics at this stage, but you should explain what the programme consists of and why it’s necessary.